Euthanasia can be defined as 'the intentional killing by act or omission of a person whose life is felt not to be worth living'. Euthanasia can be:

 Legalising PAS would also bring in euthanasia because of:

 Doctors have historically always been opposed to both euthanasia and assisted suicide.
 The Hippocratic Oath forbids both as do more recent codes of ethics such as the Declaration of Geneva and The International Code of Medical Ethics.
 The majority of doctors in the UK remain opposed to assisted dying and medical opposition has actually intensified in recent years.
-The largest most recent surveys show only 22-38% of doctors in favour of a change in the law.
-This was made very clear to the House of Lords Select Committee examining Lord Joffe's Assisted Dying for the Terminally Ill Bill.
 The opposition to euthanasia is strongest amongst doctors who work most closely with dying patients and are most familiar with treatments available.
-One of our members is the Association for Palliative Medicine of Great Britain & Ireland, which represents over 800 UK specialists in palliative care.
-Well over 90% of its members are strongly opposed to euthanasia.
-The British Medical Association (BMA), the Royal College of Physicians (RCP), the Royal College of General Practitioners (RCGP), the Royal College of Anaesthetists, the Royal College of Surgeons of Edinburgh, The Royal College of Nursing and the British Geriatric Society also remain strongly opposed to euthanasia.
+82% of members of the Association for Palliative Medicine of Great Britain & Ireland rejected the legalisation of assisted suicide when last polled, and the British Medical Association (BMA), the Royal College of General Practitioners (RCGP) and the British Geriatrics Society remain strongly opposed to euthanasia.

 There has been much recent publicity to the effect that most people are in favour of a change in the law.
 But most polls of this nature are based on answers to Yes/No or Either/Or questions without any explanatory context and without other options - eg good quality palliative care - being offered.
 In other words the answer you get depends very much how you ask the question.
 If you ask people if they would like help to die comfortably, most will say yes.
 If you ask them if they would like to receive a lethal injection most will say no. Most people have little understanding of the complexities and dangers in changing the law in this way and opinion research consists therefore to a large extent of knee-jerk answers to emotive - and often leading - questions.
 In addition those most in favour of euthanasia tend to be the 'worried well'.
 Requests for euthanasia from people who are dying or who are disabled are very rare indeed, provided they are being properly cared for.